alan-sudoku/argument_structure_audit/README.md

 # Argument Structure Audit

-A structured audit method for structured argument documents.
+An audit method for structured argument documents.
 It verifies that a document's argument is correctly encoded — claims are visible, content types are distinct, consequence is explicit, and the document is navigable by a blank AI receiver without full linear parsing.

 ---